- View All Products

 - Simultaneous detection of multiple elements and no sample preparation required

 Sigray’s 3D X-ray Microscope product family offers the most unique and innovative features on the market.
-Our turnkey microscopes offer a simple and intuitive experience for beginners while maintaining comprehensive access for power users.
+Their turnkey microscopes offer a simple and intuitive experience for beginners while maintaining comprehensive access for power users.

 Energy-dispersive spectroscopy (EDS, EDX, EDXS or XEDS), sometimes called energy dispersive X-ray analysis (EDXA) or energy dispersive X-ray microanalysis (EDXMA), is an analytical technique used for the elemental analysis or chemical characterisation of a sample.
 It relies on an interaction of an electron beam (e– beam) and a sample within a Scanning Electron Microscope (SEM) instrument.
 Its characterisation capabilities are due in large part to the fundamental principle that each element has a unique atomic structure allowing a unique set of peaks on its electromagnetic emission spectrum (which is the main principle of spectroscopy).
 The peak positions are predicted by the Moseley’s law with accuracy much better than experimental resolution of a typical SEM/EDS or SEM/EDX instrumentation.